Skip to content

 Mechanism

-How does the Repo Rate work?
+How does the repo rate function?

 What makes the Repo Rate significant?
 (Its Effect on the Economy)

-Control of Inflation
+Ability to Control Inflation

 Management of Liquidity